 - Short bowel syndrome, which is caused when a part of the small intestine is removed surgically or is missing

-- Problems with movement in the small bowel, which can result from diseases like scleroderma (where the immune system attacks healthy tissues by mistake) and diabetes
+- Problems with movement in the small bowel, which can result from diseases like scleroderma (where the immune system attacks healthy tissues by

 - Small bowel diverticulosis, a condition where small sacs develop in the lining of the intestine, allowing the growth of large numbers of bacteria